History of the Communist Party USA: 1956–1989: The near death of the Party

 The 1956 Soviet invasion of Hungary and the Secret Speech of Nikita Khrushchev to the CPSU listing a devastatingly long and detailed list of atrocities committed by and in the name of Joseph Stalin had a cataclysmic effect on the previously Stalinist majority membership Communist Party.
 Membership plummeted and the leadership briefly faced a challenge from a loose grouping led by Daily Worker editor John Gates, which wished to democratize the party.
 Perhaps the greatest single blow dealt to the party in this period was the loss of the Daily Worker, published since 1924, which was suspended in 1958 due to falling circulation.

 Most of the critics would depart from the party demoralized, but others would remain active in progressive causes and would often end up working harmoniously with party members.
 This diaspora rapidly came to provide the audience for publications like the National Guardian and Monthly Review, which were to be important in the development of the New Left in the 1960s.

 The post-1956 upheavals in the Communist Party also saw the advent of a new leadership around former steel worker Gus Hall.
 Hall's views were very much those of his mentor Foster, but he was to be more rigorous in ensuring the party was completely orthodox than Foster in his last years.
-Therefore, while remaining critics who wished to liberalize the party were expelled, so too were anti-revisionist critics who took an anti-Khrushchev stance.There were various disagreements in the party during Gus Hall's tenure as General Secretary.
+Therefore, while remaining critics who wished to liberalize the party were expelled, so too were anti-revisionist critics who took an anti-Khrushchev stance.
+There were various disagreements in the party during Gus Hall's tenure as General Secretary.
 The California sections of CPUSA were regarded as largely autonomous groups within the broader party.
 Anyone who didn't adhere to Gus Hall's party discipline ran the risk of being accused as anti-Soviet, an agent of the Democratic Party, and largely disregarded.

-But through the hard work of many of the core leadership, the Party rebuilt itself through the nation-wide creation of WEB DuBois clubs, and the founding of the Young Worker’s Liberation League.
+But through the hard work of many of the core leadership, the Party rebuilt itself through the nationwide creation of W.E.B.
+Du Bois Clubs, and the founding of the Young Worker’s Liberation League.

-The popular work of high-profile leaders like Angela Davis and Bettina Aptheker, regained a national prominence for the Party in the anti-racist and anti-imperialist struggle.
-By the 1970s, the party had grow in membership to about 25,000 members, many in prominent positions of leadership in the Civil Rights, anti-war, and Trade Union movements.
+The popular work of high-profile leaders like Angela Davis and Bettina Aptheker regained a national prominence for the Party in the anti-capitalist, anti-racist, and anti-imperialist struggle.
+By the 1970s, the party had grown in membership to about 25,000 members, with many being in prominent positions of leadership in the Civil Rights, anti-war, and Trade Union movements.

+During the Sino-Soviet split, CPUSA sided with the Communist Party of the Soviet Union.